01 of 04

 Top 7 Things to Do in Whitefish

-Get on the water and go exploring on the scenic North Fork of the Flathead River and the exciting Middle Fork.
-From mellow to thrilling, Glacier Raft Company provides adventure rafting and family trips, as well as guided fly fishing trips with Glacier Anglers.
+- Get on the water and go exploring on the scenic North Fork of the Flathead River and the exciting Middle Fork.
+From mellow to thrilling, Glacier Raft Company provides adventure rafting and family trips, as well as guided fly fishing trips.

-After all that hiking, biking and adventuring around Whitefish, your feet will be ready for a treat.
-Try the mountaineers survival foot treatment or honey and cream hot rock foot rub at Remedies Day Spa in downtown Whitefish.
+- After all that hiking, biking and adventuring around Whitefish, your feet will be ready for a treat.
+Try the mountaineers' survival foot treatment of honey and cream hot rock foot rub at Remedies Day Spa in downtown Whitefish.